 |Body And Neck:|

-Those who need a compact acoustic guitar, but are working on a tight budget will find the JR1 from Yamaha to be a great solution.
-It’s well made, offers a great tone and won’t ruin your bank account.
-With a bit of tune-up and maintenance, you can make one of these sound pretty good.
+Those working on a tight budget who need a compact acoustic guitar for travel, or a myriad of other purposes, will find the JR1 from Yamaha to be a great solution.
+It’s well-made, offers a good tone and won’t ruin your bank account.
+After a string change and a decent setup, it’s hard to fault for the price.